-A school student record is any writing or other recorded information concerning a student and by which a student may be identified individually that is maintained by a school or at its direction or by a school employee, regardless of how or where the information is stored, except for certain records kept in a staff member's sole possession; records maintained by law enforcement officers working in the school; video and other electronic recordings that are created in part for law enforcement, security, or safety reasons or purposes; and electronic recordings made on school buses.
+A school student record is any writing or other recorded information concerning a student and by which a student may be identified individually that is maintained by a school or at its direction or by a school employee, regardless of how or where the information is stored, except for certain records kept in a staff member's sole possession; records maintained by law enforcement officers working in the school; video and other electronic recordings (including electronic recordings made on school busses) that are created in part for law enforcement, security, or safety reasons or purposes, though such electronic recordings may become a student record if the content is used for disciplinary or special education purposes regarding a particular student.

-The Family Educational Rights and Privacy Act (FERPA) and the Illinois Student Records Act afford parents/guardians and students over 18 years of age certain rights with respect to the student's school records.
+The Family Educational Rights and Privacy Act (FERPA) and the Illinois Student Records Act afford parents/guardians and students over 18 years of age ("eligible students") certain rights with respect to the student's school records.
 They are:

-- 1. The right to inspect and copy the student's education receives a request for access. - 2.
-The right to request the amendment of the student's education records that the parent/ guardian or eligible student believes are inaccurate, irrelevant, or improper. - 3.
-The right to permit disclosure of personally identifiable information contained in the student's education records, except to the extent that the FERPA or Illinois School Student Records Act authorizes disclosure without consent. - 4.
-The right to a copy of any school student record proposed to be destroyed or deleted. - 5.
-The right to prohibit the release of directory information. - 6.
-The right to request that military recruiters or institutions of higher learning not be granted access to your student's information without your prior written consent. - 7.
-The right contained in this statement: No person may condition the granting or withholding of any right, privilege or benefits or make as a condition of employment, credit, or insurance the securing by any individual of any information from a student's temporary record which such individual may obtain through the exercise of any right secured under State law.

-8. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the District to comply with the requirements of FERPA.
+- 1. The right to inspect and copy the student's education records within 10 business days of the day the District receives a request for access. - 2.
+The right to have one or more scores received on college entrance examinations included on the student's academic transcript. - 3.
+The right to request the amendment of the student's education records that the parent/guardian or eligible student believes are inaccurate, irrelevant, or improper. - 4.
+The right to permit disclosure of personally identifiable information contained in the student's education records, except to the extent that the FERPA or Illinois School Student Records Act authorizes disclosure without consent. - 5.
+The right to a copy of any school student record proposed to be destroyed or deleted. - 6.
+The right to prohibit the release of directory information. - The right to request that military recruiters or institutions of higher learning are not granted access to your student's information without your prior written consent. - 8.
+The right contained in this statement: No person may condition the granting or withholding of any right, privilege or benefits or make as a condition of employment, credit, or insurance the securing by any individual of any information from a student's temporary record which such individual may obtain through the exercise of any right secured under State law. - 9.
+The right to file a complaint with the U.S. Department of Education concerning alleged failures by the District to comply with the requirements of FERPA.